nirvannar/Capstone-Dog-Breed/README.md

 Numpy, sklearn.datasets, glob, keras.utils, sklearn.datasets, random, cv2, matplotlib.pyplot, keras.applications.resnet50, keras.preprocessing, tqdm, PIL, keras.layers, keras.models, keras.optimizers, keras.callbacks, and os were the libraries used.

 ## Project Motivation <a name="Project-Motivation"></a>
 This Capstone Project is the final project for the Data Scientist Nanodegree Program.
 For this project given an image of a dog, the classifier housed in a Jupyter notebook is expected to identify the breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
 Otherwise it will output an error message.
-My blog on [Github](https://github.com/) details the project.
+My [Medium blog](https://medium.com/@nirvannsramp/what-breed-of-dog-is-that-dog-breed-classifier-b485852f6b0d) details the project.

 **_Business Problem Understanding_**
 The project will be divided into the following tasks